4 Hyperparameter Optimization

 Tuner

-which is used to get and set optimization algorithms.
+which is used to configure and run optimization algorithms.

 In this section, we will cover these classes as well as other supporting functions and classes.
-Throughout this section, we will look at optimizing a support vector machine (SVM) on the sonar
+Throughout this section, we will look at optimizing an SVM classifier from e1071

 4.1.1 Learner and Search Space